zx80/flask-simple-auth/DOCUMENTATION.md

 The module is simply initialize by calling its `Flask` constructor and providing a configuration through `FSA_*` directives (from a separate file or directly in the constructor).
-Once initialized `app` is a standard Flask object with many additions.
+Once initialized, `app` is a standard Flask object with many additions.

 The main change is the `route` decorator, an extended version of Flask's own with an `authorize` parameter and transparent management of request parameters.
 Per-method shortcut decorators `post`, `get`, `put`, `patch` and `delete` which support the same extensions.
+The security first principle means that if the parameter is missing the route is closed with a *403*.

 ```python
 @app.get("/store", authorize="ANY")